Maternal Mental Health Month: Key Stats And Insights

 • A sense of shame when seeking support

-Risk factors for mental illnesses
+Risk factors for mental health disorders

 There is no one single factor that may determine whether a mother develops a mental illness.
 However, a few risk factors may contribute, including but not limited to the following: